interminablefields/pelvis-fluoro-software/README.md

 - ensure that a video capture device is connected on port specified in `main.py`.
 - run the command `npm run dev` in `UI` directory to start up the frontend.
 - run `main.py` to start up the backend.

+built during the 2024 spring semester of the CIS II course.